reuk/wayverb/docs_source/evaluation.md

 ### Directional Contributions

-To test that microphone modelling behaves as expected, two cardioid microphones are placed in the exact centre of the "large" cuboid room, facing toward and away from the source, which is positioned at a distance of 3m along the z-axis.
+To test that microphone modelling behaves as expected, two cardioid microphones are placed in the exact centre of the "large" cuboid room, facing towards and away from the source, which is positioned at a distance of 3m along the z-axis.

 An ideal cardioid microphone has unity gain in its forward direction, and